-The Company currently estimates that its share of remaining expenditures for significant capital projects in fiscal 1999 will be approximately \$10.6 million.
+The Company currently estimates that its share of remaining expenditures for significant capital projects in fiscal 1999 will be approximately \$14.8 million.
 These expenditures relate to the construction of joint venture projects which will be recorded as additional investments in unconsolidated affiliates.
-The Company expects to finance these expenditures out of operating cash flows, remaining proceeds from its IPO and borrowings under its bank credit facility.
-As of March 31, 1999, the Company had \$7.1 million in outstanding purchase commitments associated with its capital projects.
+The Company forecasts that an additional \$6.7 million will be spent in 1999 on capital projects that will be recorded as property, plant, and equipment.
+The Company expects to finance these expenditures out of operating cash flows and borrowings under its bank credit facilities.
+As of June 30, 1999, the Company had \$8.7 million in outstanding purchase commitments attributable to its capital projects.
+Of this amount, \$6.1 million is associated with significant capital projects which will be recorded as additional investments in unconsolidated affiliates for accounting purposes.